ddeutils/ddedocs/docs/daily-work.md

 ---

+### Late Afternoon to Evening

+!!! note

-### Late Afternoon to Evening: Reflection and Continuous Learning
+    Reflection and Continuous Learning

 ####  Addressing Technical Debt and Bugs